larmarange/labelled/README.md

 ## Some general principles

-1. Functions are intented to support `labelled` metadata structures only.
+1. Functions are intented to support `haven_labelled` metadata structures only.
 However, `to_labelled` method allows to convert metadata from **foreign** and **memisc** packages.
 2. Functions should, by default, modify metadata only (i.e. classes and